 High-end innovations that move down market

 High-end, or top-down, innovative strategies can be as revolutionary as a bottom-up disruptive innovation.
 But in stark contrast to the low-end variety, high-end innovations are leapfroggers, making them difficult to imitate.
 They outperform existing products on critical attributes on their debut; they sell for a premium price rather than a discount; and they target incumbents’ most profitable customers, going after the least price-sensitive buyers before spreading to the mainstream.
-History provides sharp examples: iPod outplayed the Sony Walkman; Starbucks’ high-end coffee drinks and atmosphere drowned out local coffee shops; Dyson’s upmarket vacuum cleaners sucked up a solid market share; Garmin’s GPS golf watches outdrove most rangefinders.
+History provides sharp examples: iPod outplayed the Sony Walkman; Starbucks’ high-end coffee drinks and atmosphere drowned out local coffee shops; Dyson’s upmarket for best vacuum for pet hair on hardwood floors sucked up a solid market share; Garmin’s GPS golf watches outdrove most rangefinders.
 The incumbents didn’t react fast enough, and the high-end disruptors took over their market.

 Tesla has built its strategy around this idea.
 According to its chief executive, Elon Musk, Tesla’s strategy from the beginning has been to sell highly desirable battery-electric vehicles in the high-end niche (like the Model S and Model X), and then move downmarket producing more affordable cars like the Model 3.
 The key to Tesla’s success with this top-down approach is to create rapid improvements in technology, combined with increases in scale that steadily and significantly lower the cost per unit of performance.
 Recent analysis we’ve done shows that Tesla is lowering its costs per car produced by 20% with every doubling of volume.
 If Tesla can continue to bring down the cost of electric cars at a faster rate than combustion engines improve, then Tesla’s chance of success shoots up.
 But Tesla isn’t satisfied with just being a high-end innovator, it also wants to use a Casa strategy like Uber.
 Tesla is a leader in self-driving vehicles, but its ambitions go well beyond just having your car autopilot you to your destination.